rlawrenc/cosc_304/labs/lab3/README.md

-# COSC 304 - Introduction to Database Systems<br>Lab 3: Writing SQL queries on a MySQL database
+# COSC 304 - Introduction to Database Systems<br>Lab 3: Writing SQL queries on a MySQL (local) or Oracle APEX (hosted at Oracle) databases

-This lab practices writing SQL queries on a MySQL database.
+This lab practices writing SQL queries  on a MySQL (local) or Oracle APEX (hosted at Oracle) databases.

-### Accessing MySQL using SQuirreL SQL
+### Accessing MySQL using SQuirreL SQL on your personal machines

 We will be using [SQuirreL](http://squirrel-sql.sourceforge.net) as an open source graphical query tool.
 SQuirreL is capable of querying any JDBC-accessible database including Oracle, MySQL, and SQL Server.